THE CHIEF EXECUTIVE OFFICER RECOMMENDS THE FOLLOWING

 - all courses taken meet the same standards of traditional CPS courses;

-- minimum completion time for virtual high school courses must reflect the current semester timelines with extensions granted by the online teacher with final approval of the principal;
+- minimum completion time for virtual high school courses must reflect the current semester timelines with extensions granted by the online teacher/district program manager with final approval of the principal;

 - enrollment in a virtual high school class, when part of the student’s regular school day, should be limited to a course(s) that was/were previously failed, a course not available at the school, a scheduling conflict that prevents the student from taking the course, or a course needed as an elective credit; and